 Abington

-2017: Employees 393
+2018: Employees 387

-Students 3893
+Students 3746

-\RATE: Per 100,000 population.
-Population is calculated using full-time equivalent students, faculty, and staff. \\Reasonably contiguous buildings/property owned by Penn State or student organizations recognized by Penn State. "()" indicates the number of incidents, if any, that are classified as hate crimes by the Hate Crimes Statistics Act (28 U.S.C.
+RATE: Per 100,000 population.
+Population is calculated using full-time equivalent students, faculty, and staff. "()" indicates the number of incidents, if any, that are classified as hate crimes by the Hate Crimes Statistics Act (28 U.S.C.
 534).
-Footnote: These statistics comply with the Pennsylvania Campus Security Act (PA Title 24 Section 2502-1 to -5) enacted May 1988.
+Footnote: These statistics comply with Pennsylvania State Law.